xtreme6007/Employee-managment-system/README.md

   ## Description
-  * This application is designed to track add delete and date employees, roles, and departments for your buisness.
+  * This application is designed to track add delete and update employees, roles, and departments for your buisness.